My Adventures with an Angel: Remembering Sara Kieft

 Work-Out:

 Perform each exercise for 1 minute, with 15 seconds of rest between.
-There are plenty of apps to set interval timers, or here’s an online timer set to this interval.
+To make it easier, use an interval timer app or try this online version.
 Do as many repetitions as you can in that minute.
 It’s okay if it gets hard – just don’t let it get ugly!
 If it feels too easy, you can increase the intensity by slowing down, adding progression, a ballistic movement, or finding something heavy to hold on to!

 Each round takes about 6 minutes.
 Do 3-5 rounds.
 Make adjustments for your fitness level and time.